How do you measure driver quality for the sharing economy?

 Predictive Insights Are Required to Measure Driving Quality

-To get ahead of these risks, we need to consider driver quality from the start.
-By screening drivers with predictive insights on how safe they will be, we can get a better view of who’s suited to deliver the best experience for your brand.
+To get ahead of these insurance risks, we need to consider driver quality from the start.
+By screening sharing economy drivers with predictive insights to determine how safe they will be, we can get a better view of who’s suited to deliver the best experience for your brand.